wfouche/jbang-catalog-jython/README.md

 ## Java Source File Formatting

-Use the `google-java-format` to format the `JythonCli.java` and `TestJythonCli.java` programs.
+Use command `jython-java-fmt` to format the `JythonCli.java` and `TestJythonCli.java` source files.

 ```
-jbang run com.google.googlejavaformat:google-java-format:1.29.0 --aosp -r *.java
+jbang run jython-java-fmt
 ```

 ## Articles about Jython and JBang